jgerster0/rl-tank-game/README.md

 # RL Tank Defense Game
 This project was developed by Jeremy Gerster on 14 Dec 2024 as part of the course: *CE6127 Artificial Intelligence in Game Design*, NTU Singapore.
-The goal of the project was to develop a Deep RL tank defense game, analyze training progress, and tune hyperparameters for performance.<br>
+The goal was to design a Deep RL tank defense game, analyze training progress, and tune hyperparameters for performance.<br>
-The project is built on https://github.com/sascharo/24s1-ce6127-ml-r21-asgmt
+The implementation builds on the course tutorial: https://github.com/sascharo/24s1-ce6127-ml-r21-asgmt

 ---